opengovern/og-azure-describer/steampipe-plugin-azuread/docs/table_def/azuread_application.md

 	<tr><td>sign_in_audience</td><td>Specifies the Microsoft accounts that are supported for the current application.</td></tr>
 	<tr><td>api</td><td>Specifies settings for an application that implements a web API.</td></tr>
 	<tr><td>identifier_uris</td><td>The URIs that identify the application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.</td></tr>
-	<tr><td>info</td><td>Basic profile information of the application such as app's marketing, support, terms of service and privacy statement URLs.
+	<tr><td>info</td><td>Basic profile information of the application such as app&#39;s marketing, support, terms of service and privacy statement URLs.
 The terms of service and privacy statement are surfaced to users through the user consent experience.</td></tr>
 	<tr><td>key_credentials</td><td>The collection of key credentials associated with the application.</td></tr>
 	<tr><td>owner_ids</td><td>Id of the owners of the application.
 The owners are a set of non-admin users who are allowed to modify this object.</td></tr>
 	<tr><td>parental_control_settings</td><td>Specifies parental control settings for an application.</td></tr>